Melissa Riso Meditates Outside In A White Sports Bra & Matching Leggings

 Melissa had a bright pink yoga mat laid out on an expanse of carefully manicured grass, with a large rock and several verdant green trees and bushes visible in the background.
 The sky above was a breathtaking shade of blue, and a sliver of the ocean in the distance stretched out to the horizon.

-Melissa sat in the middle of it all, her legs crossed in the middle of her yoga mat.
-She showcased her fit figure in a sports bra with a simple yet sexy silhouette.
-The stark white hue of her top looked gorgeous against her sun-kissed skin, and the piece had a scooped neckline and thick straps that extended over her shoulders, leaving her sculpted arms exposed.
+Melissa sat in the middle of it all, her legs crossed on top of her yoga mat.
+She showcased her fit figure in a sports bra with a simple silhouette.
+The stark white hue of her top looked gorgeous against her sun-kissed skin, and the piece had a scooped neckline and thick straps that extended over her shoulders, exposing her sculpted arms.

 The bra ended just below her breasts, leaving several inches of her toned stomach on display.
-She paired the top with matching high-waisted leggings that were nearly full-length, ending just an inch or so above her ankles.
+She paired the top with matching high-waisted leggings which were nearly full-length, ending just an inch or so above her ankles.

-Melissa kept the rest of the look simple, adding a delicate necklace as her only visible accessory.
-She was barefoot as well, her feet nestled underneath her shins as she sat on the mat.

 Melissa's followers absolutely loved the peaceful share, and the post received over 4,100 likes within 22 hours.
 It also earned 67 comments from her eager audience, who rushed to the comments section to share their thoughts.